Juries and Awards

 You can vote for up to three films.

-You can vote for all feature-length films screening in the cinema during the festival.
+You can vote for all feature-length films screened in the cinema during the festival.
 This includes both documentary and fiction films.